dmarsico1/ParallelFluidSolver-3D/README.md

 # ParallelFluidSolver-3D
 Numerically solve the Boussinesq equations in parallel on a three dimensional domain.

-The domain is a rectangle that is decomposed into three dimensional columns that extend the length of the vertical domain.
+The domain is a rectangle that is decomposed into three dimensional columns that extend the length of the vertical domain using cartesian topologies in MPI.

 To compile the code: